The average dress size is a 16 and bra size is now a DD, so, what is plus size?

 We have had a lot of discussions here at Bloom Bras since our current range goes from a 28C-56L..
 Those body types look very different but have similar challenges namely in finding products that work for us.
 If you put 10 women who are all a 38DDD, one of our most common sizes, next to each other, they look very different.
 Some breasts are fuller on top, some round out on the sides, some have been nursed and most are not symmetrical.
 Plus, we have different desired outcomes.

 In a traditional line of bras, manufacturers will grade goods by scaling up a certain percentage.
 When you get into some of the larger sizes, this is just not an option.
 The zipper length, for instance, had to increase at a different grade the larger the cup size is.
 This is one reason that most of the larger brands do not carry products for women with curves.

-So what is plus size?
-I am a 32GG and have never been able to buy bras in stores – especially sports bras.
-I’m curvy so is Oprah, Chelsea Handler, Melissa McCartney, Katy Perry, Wendy Williams, and 67% of the active female population.
+I am curvy so is Oprah, Chelsea Handler, Melissa McCartney, Katy Perry, Wendy Williams, and the majority of the active female population.
 I spend time each day talking to our consumers.
 We can all agree on this.
 There are not a lot of great solutions that are out there but once we find them, we share like crazy.

 I personally would love to change the narrative and invite you to do the same.
 Please share your stories and help.
 Here is a link to our shop page